 Most people say they plan for retirement, but they are really planning for financial independence.
 The day you achieve financial independence is a great day – you have accumulated enough wealth to not have to work again, and will be able to retire whenever you choose.
-(We use the word "day" symbolically; as a practical matter, you financial independence is likely to arrive more gradually.)
+(We use the word "day" symbolically; as a practical matter, your financial independence is likely to arrive more gradually.)

-Set Target Date and Plan Accordingly – Decide when you want to achieve financial independence, and use online calculators to help you run different scenarios based on that date.
+Set A Target Date and Plan Accordingly – Decide when you want to achieve financial independence, and use online calculators to help you run different scenarios based on that date.
 This will help you plan your savings and investment needs.